 The Abertillery Junior Rugby Teams.

-During the relatively short history of Abertillery, the town has had many teams in connection with rugby football, including the senior sides of Blaenau Gwent R.F.C., Abertillery, the various chapel and church teams, school teams along with the town’s junior teams including the Harlequins, Crusaders, Abertillery United, Wednesday’s team and the Boccolonians just to name a few.
+During the relatively short history of Abertillery, the town has had many teams in connection with rugby football, including the senior sides of Blaenau Gwent R.F.C., and Abertillery R.F.C. along with the various chapel and church teams, school teams, with the town’s junior teams including the Harlequins, Crusaders, Abertillery United, Wednesday’s team and the Boccolonians just to name a few.
 The senior teams played on the Old Barn Field later becoming the Abertillery Park and the Captains Field (where Glandwr Street is built).
 The juniors played on the Gasworks Field, south of Tesco’s where the Water Treatment Plant is today.

 The Abertillery Harlequins were the first known junior team and were formed in 1894, they played in the Monmouthshire Rugby League and in the mid 1890’s their secretary was Mr William Hiley based at Brynteg, Blaenau Gwent, Abertillery.
 In 1898 they had a new secretary Mr R. Brewer of Tillery Street, Abertillery and it was reported that their ages were between 13 to 16 years of age.
 The club had various secretaries over the years including Mr C. Winmill.